n-mounier/bGWAS/README.md

 bGWASfromPrior()

-selection from consortium (maybe not possible - too complicated, too many cohorts in each consortium...)
+selection from consortium (maybe not possible - complicated, too many cohorts in each consortium...)
 use of a subset of SNPs
 use of re-imputed studies for prior
 use of additional studies for prior